gpbl/react-day-picker/website/docs/api/variables/focuscontext.md

 • `Const` **FocusContext**: *Context*<undefined \| [*FocusContextValue*](../types/focuscontextvalue.md)\>

-The focus context holds values and method to handle the focused day via keyboard navigation.
+The Focus context shares details about the focused day for the keyboard navigation.

+Access this context via the [useFocus](../functions/usefocus.md) hook.